Salamek/chromium-kiosk/README.md

 $ reboot
 ```

-# Debian and derivates
+# Debian and derivatives

-Use clean barebone install of Debian/Ubuntu (no DE)
+Use clean bare bone install of Debian/Ubuntu (no DE)

-(For Raspbian i suggest to use Lite relase)
+(For Raspbian I suggest to use Lite release)

 Add repository by running these commands